-These works follow an accessibility audit of central Geelong undertaken by the Revitalising Central Geelong Partnership that identified the barriers to easy access encountered by people with mobility limitations, particularly those relying on wheelchairs.
+The Central Geelong Accessibility Improvements Project is an important part of the city centre revitalisation.
+The works follow an accessibility audit of central Geelong undertaken by the Revitalising Central Geelong (RCG) Partnership that identified the challenges to easy access for all users, especially people with mobility limitations, wheelchairs users, seniors and parents with prams.

 The RCG Accessibility Improvements project is funded through the $382 million Geelong City Deal – a 10-year partnership between the Australian and Victorian governments, and the City of Greater Geelong.
 Through the Geelong City Deal, $1.5 million in funding has been allocated to improve accessibility within central Geelong.